Our Top Ten Most Asked Questions!

 What do you feed your Mommas and Pups?

 We feed high quality kibble to our Mommas and pups.
 We like Acana, Orijen, Now, Go, Natural Balance, and Fromm.
-Once weaned our pups eat NOW Puppy because it has no chicken or beef, which are the most common food allergens for dogs.
+Once weaned our pups eat Go!
+Salmon because it has no chicken or beef, which are the most common food allergens for dogs.
 By avoiding them when the pups are young, it reduces the likelihood of developing an allergy when they are older.

 What kind of enrichment activities do you expose puppies to?